Alternatives to Boarding School for NWT Teens Without a Local High School

 - Build a portfolio that demonstrates competency to post-secondary institutions

-The legal process is straightforward: notify your school, register with your DEA, submit a learning plan covering eight subject areas, and participate in biannual portfolio reviews with a designated principal.
+The legal process is straightforward: notify your school, register with your DEA, submit a learning plan covering eight subject areas, and participate in twice-yearly assessments with a designated principal using the method you agree on together.
 The Blueprint walks through every step, including the specific considerations for high-school-age homeschoolers (transcript creation, diploma alternatives, university admission pathways).

 The tradeoff: Home education requires a parent or guardian to coordinate the program.
 In communities where both parents work — or in single-parent households — this is a significant commitment.
 You're also responsible for sourcing curriculum materials, which involves shipping costs and wait times in remote communities.